SkyLundy/Fluency/README.md

 All text for the Fluency UI elements can be translated including messages, errors, and elements users use to interact with Fluency.
 This is done through ProcessWire's language setup.
 In the Admin visit Setup->Languages, and the "Find Files To Translate" feature within the language management page.

 All translatable texts are located in `Fluency/app/FluencyLocalization.php`

+### Theming Fluency

+Fluency is styled to match and complement AdminThemeUikit which is active by default when you install ProcessWire.
+It is also configured to work with AdminThemUikit v3 which adds built-in customizability for theming.
+When you choose a main color, or choose a custom main color, Fluency will match your theme choices.

+CSS for Fluency UI elements may be customized for some styles.
+Fluency uses [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascading_variables/Using_custom_properties) for values such as color in some rules.

+You can refrence the available custom properties that you can set values for in `Fluency/resources/css/global/ft_variables.css`

 ### Upgrading Or Removing